 Simple whole foods come together in perfectly balanced proportions to make this savory-sweet treat.

-Enjoy it with baked, barbequed or stir-fried meats and veggies.
+Enjoy Traditional Cultured Teriyaki Sauce with baked, barbecued or stir-fried meats and veggies.
 Here’s one favorite preparation we enjoy: Skirt Steak Stir Fry.
 It’s also great as a dressing, over noodles or zoodles, cold or hot.
 Even try homemade teriyaki sauce on Asian salads with shredded chicken.